mchav/dataframe/docs/exploratory_data_analysis_primer.md

 Just 29.0
 ```

-Note: the values are displayed with a `Just` because they are optional values.
-Trying to get the mean or median of a non-numeric column would return `Nothing`.
+Note: the values are displayed with a `Just` to denote that they may not be computable or not exist.
+Trying to get the mean or median of a non-numeric column would return `Nothing`. `Nothing` is similar to `NULL` in SQL.

 ### Spread
-Spread is a measure of how away from the center we are still likely to find data values.
+Spread is a measure of how far away from the center we are still likely to find data values.
 There are three main measures of spread: variance, mean absolute deviation, standard deviation, and interquartile range.

 ### Mean absolute deviation
 We start by looking at mean absolute deviation since it's the simplest measure of spread.
 The mean absolute deviation measures how far from the average values are on average.
 We calcuate it by taking the absolute value of the difference between each observation and the mean of that variable, then finally taking the average of those.